 As I mentioned earlier, this isn't investment advice.
 While I do own BNB, I'm not recommending whether you should own it too—only describing it from my point of view.
 Buying cryptocurrency is risky, and anything could happen (that said, if you do want to buy, I wrote this guide on how to buy BNB).

-And if you have thoughts or questions, feel free to reach out on Twitter.
+If you have any thoughts or questions, feel free to reach out on Twitter.

 Wanna Stay Up to Date?